 He is the author and co-editor of numerous publications in the fields of trade mark, copyright, and competition law.
 He is co-editor and co-author of the treatise Fromm/Nordemann: Copyright Law (2014, 11. edition) as well as of the new commentary on competition law Götting/Nordemann (2016, 3. edition).
 Among other things, he also is author of two examples of unfair competition in the commentary Fezer: Lauterkeitsrecht: UWG (2016, 2. edition).

 In 1993 he joined BOEHMERT & BOEHMERT, and became a partner in 1996.

 Axel Nordemann is a member of the Copyright Society of the USA (CSUSA; Board of Trustees 2010-2012), and a member of the Association Littéraire et Artistique Internationale (ALAI).
-He is also a member of the Expert Committee for Competition and Trademark Law of the German Intellectual Property Association (GRUR), as well as the Vice-Chair of the Copyright Committee of the International Trademark Association.
-The JUVE Handbook 2015/2016 classes him as a recommended lawyer in both trademark and competition law.
-Best Lawyers 2018 and Who’s Who Legal 2016 also mention him among the selected lawyers in the IP field.
+He is also a member of the Expert Committee for Competition and Trade Mark Law of the German Intellectual Property Association (GRUR), as well as the Vice-Chair of the Copyright Committee of the International Trademark Association.
+The JUVE Handbook 2016/2017 classes him as a recommended lawyer in both trade mark and competition law.
+Best Lawyers 2018 and Who’s Who Legal 2017 also mention him among the selected lawyers in the IP field.